UGA Arts Lab Cluster

 The Arts Lab Cluster grew out of the work of the 13-member Task Force on Arts Research and Practice that was convened in 2020-21 by the Arts Council and explored a range of issues with an eye toward increasing the university’s national and international reputation as a premiere institution for the creative disciplines.
 The task force report noted that success in research and artistic practice undergird all other aspects of program development, including recruitment, teaching and alumni engagement.

-The Arts Lab initiative includes Arts Lab Faculty Fellowships for teaching and performance intensive faculty in the arts who are interested in developing practice, research, and curriculum in the arts.
-Arts Lab Faculty Fellowships provide a one course release and support funds up to $2,000.
+The Arts Lab initiative included Arts Lab Faculty Fellowships for teaching and performance intensive faculty in the arts who are interested in developing practice, research, and curriculum in the arts.
+Arts Lab Faculty Fellowships provided one course release and support funds up to $2,000.
 The first Arts Lab Faculty Fellowships were awarded to Marni Shindelman (Lamar Dodd School of Art) and Aruni Kashyap (English).
-The Arts Lab Faculty Fellowships are offered in parallel with Willson Center Research Fellowships, which provide a two course release to support humanities and arts scholars or practitioners.

-To recognize graduate students in the arts who exhibit extraordinary potential, a series of graduate fellowships are awarded to existing or incoming students in units represented on the Arts Council.
+To recognize graduate students in the arts exhibiting extraordinary potential, a series of graduate fellowships were awarded to existing or incoming students in units represented on the Arts Council.
 The initial graduate fellowships were awarded to Zaira Castillo-Ramos (MM candidate, Hugh Hodgson School of Music) and Sayantika Mandal (PhD candidate, English and creative writing).

 Community Engagement

-In coordination with the Willson Center and Ideas for Creative Exploration, the Arts Lab Cluster will house the Athens Hip Hop Harmonic.
-The community engagement project will be led by Connie Frigo, an associate professor of saxophone in the Hugh Hodgson School of Music, who developed it in collaboration with Athens Hip Hop artist Mariah Parker and promoter Montu Miller.
+In coordination with the Willson Center and Ideas for Creative Exploration (now the UGA Arts Collaborative), the Arts Lab Cluster housed the Athens Hip Hop Harmonic.
+The community engagement project was led by Connie Frigo, then associate professor of saxophone in the Hugh Hodgson School of Music, who developed it in collaboration with Athens Hip Hop artist Mariah Parker and promoter Montu Miller.